 Most commonly known as Assyrians and other variants of the name (Syriacs, Assyro-Chaldeans, Chaldo-Assyrians), the Assyrian people is a distinct ethnocultural community originated from the ancient Assyrian communities indigenous to the north of Mesopotamia.
 They are also known as Chaldeans, Nestorians and Arameans.
-A Christian people, the Assyrians speak today a modern Aramaic language and are concentrated mostly in northern Iraq and northeastern Syria, with a large diaspora (USA, Western Europe, Australia).
+A Christian people, the Assyrians speak today a modern Aramaic language and they are concentrated mostly in northern Iraq and northeastern Syria, with a large diaspora (USA, Western Europe, Australia).

 Starting modestly at the city of Ashur, the ancient Assyrian state became a regional power with the Old Assyrian Empire from the late 21th century to the mid 18th century BC.
 Later, Assyria became a huge political entity, which, during the Neo-Assyrian Empire (911-608 BC), reached from the Caucasus (the present-day Armenia) to the Nile (Egypt).